-Login to your account.
+Log in to your account.

-The good news is that if the problem doesn’t occur in Safe Mode then we can assume that it is a driver issue or a program running at startup that is causing the flashing screen.
+You are now in Safe Mode.
+If the flashing screen doesn’t occur in Safe Mode, then we can assume that it is a driver issue or a program running at startup that is causing the flashing screen.

 Additional Steps to Fix Flashing Screen After Windows 10 Upgrade

-PCMechanic Computer Repair in Davenport, FL. is here to help you with flashing screen after Windows 10 upgrade or any other computer repair problems.
+PCMechanic Computer Repair in Davenport, Florida is here to help with your computer problems.